stonybrook-lin539/main/source/main/01_intro/00_howto.md

+---
+pagetitle: How to use these notes
+---

 # How to use these notes

 Since you're reading this, I assume that you already know how to open the lecture notes.